Introduction

 Step 10 | User Flow

-User flow in the app is perfected over several iterations and is tailored to simplify the process of requesting service most intuitively and conveniently.
-Future releases will include features such as "get a quote" and a 2-way messaging to improve communication.
+The final user flow in the app has been perfected over several iterations and is tailored to simplify the process of requesting service intuitively and conveniently.
+Future releases will include features such as "get a quote" and two-way messaging to improve communication.